-The term “fasting” is a broad one, comprising multiple types and subtypes of the practice, including intermittent, alternate-day, periodic, and others, and ranging in duration and degree of restrictiveness.
+The term "fasting" is broad, comprising multiple types and subtypes of the practice, including intermittent, alternate-day, periodic, and others, and ranging in duration and degree of restrictiveness.

-Time-restricted eating or time-restricted feeding refers to limiting food intake to certain hours of the day, without an overt attempt to reduce caloric intake.
-More often than not, this is what a person is referring to when they talk about intermittent fasting.
-The most common version of time-restricted eating is so-called “16:8” fasting where all of the day's calories are consumed within an eight-hour window, leaving 16 hours for fasting, including the hours during which a person is asleep.
+Time-restricted eating or time-restricted feeding refers to limiting food intake to certain hours of the day without overtly reducing caloric intake.
+More often than not, this is what a person refers to when talking about intermittent fasting.
+The most common version of time-restricted eating is so-called "16:8" fasting, where all of the day's calories are consumed within an eight-hour window, leaving 16 hours for fasting, including the hours during which a person is asleep.

 Time-restricted eating exploits the body's innate 24-hour patterns – the genetically encoded molecular clocks present in every cell, from the complex (liver cells) to the simple (hair follicles) – and provides the body an essential downtime where it can focus on DNA and cellular repair and restoration rather than digestion.
 As such, time-restricted eating may trigger some beneficial health effects, such as reduced fat mass, increased lean muscle mass, reduced inflammation, improved heart function with age, increased mitochondrial volume, ketone body production, improved repair processes, and enhanced aerobic endurance.